 Eat Like a Local in Venice

 Venice is high on many travelers must-visit lists and is packed with tourists, may it be summer or winter, what with the many cruise ships that dock there each day.
-The chances of getting into tourists traps is really high as you won’t be the only person winding your way over the waterways and through the labyrinth of cobbled streets.
+The chances of getting into tourist traps are really high as you won’t be the only person winding your way over the waterways and through the labyrinth of cobbled streets.

 If you’re a traveler, you know that you’re very likely to be welcomed by overly enthusiastic waiters into ridiculously expensive hotels, the food being either overcooked or frozen and bland.

-Being an experienced tourist, such things are easy to avoid for me as I do my research and look for the most authentic places to eat.
-I have handpicked and listed below few of the best restaurants that I came across on my recent visit to Venice.
+Being an experienced tourist, such things are easy to avoid for me as I research and look for the most authentic places to eat.
+I have handpicked and listed below a few of the best restaurants I came across on my recent visit to Venice.

-Be sure to check them out when you travel to Venice and taste the flavors of the local Venetian cuisine.
+Be sure to check them out when you travel to Venice and taste the local Venetian cuisine’s flavors.

 1. Cantina do Spade

 Are you a fan of Casanova?
 Well, this is just the place for you then!
 Cantina do Spade is one of the island’s original and oldest restaurants, so old that Casanova used to dine with his dates here.
 It is the perfect place to stop by if you’re just in the mood for a drink and a light snack.

 The locals’ favorite is creamed salt cod or baccalà mantecato and mozzarella in carroza which is crusted fried mozzarella.